Some information on this website may be out-of-date following the death of Queen Elizabeth.

 Biography

 Princess Alexandra (baptised Alexandra Helen Elizabeth Olga Christabel) was born on Christmas Day 1936 at 3 Belgrave Square, her family's London home.
 She is the second child and only daughter of the late Duke and Duchess of Kent.
 Her father, who was brother to King George VI, was killed in a wartime flying accident in 1942 when Princess Alexandra was just five years old.
 Her brothers are the present Duke of Kent and Prince Michael of Kent.
-The Princess is cousin to The Queen.
+The Princess is cousin to Queen Elizabeth II.

 Marriage and family

 The engagement of Princess Alexandra to Angus Ogilvy, second son of the Earl of Airlie, was announced on 19 November 1962.
-They were married on 24 April 1963 in Westminster Abbey at a grand service attended by The Queen and The Duke of Edinburgh, Prince Charles, Queen Elizabeth The Queen Mother, Princess Margaret and other members of the Royal Family.
+They were married on 24 April 1963 in Westminster Abbey at a service attended by The Queen and The Duke of Edinburgh, Prince Charles, Queen Elizabeth The Queen Mother, Princess Margaret and other members of the Royal Family.
 Princess Alexandra's brother, The Duke of Kent, gave her away and her chief bridesmaid was The Queen's daughter, Princess Anne, aged 13.

 Princess Alexandra and Sir Angus Ogilvy's two children are James, born in 1964, and Marina, born in 1966.
 Their children do not carry out official Royal duties.
 Sir Angus Ogilvy (who was knighted in 1989) died on 26 December 2004, after several years of illness.
 Before his death, Princess Alexandra and Sir Angus carried out numerous Royal engagements and official overseas visits together.